 - Conduct a DPIA where processing is "likely to result in a high risk to the rights and freedoms of natural persons" - such as large scale use of biometric data

 - Address any risks as the project progresses

 - Deliver accountability - ensuring there are adequate organisational and technical measures in place to safeguard personal data

 - Obtain explicit consent if you rely on consent as the legal basis for processing

-If you need to train your staff on the GDPR rules, Skillcast offer a comprehensive e-learning course library.
+If you need to train your staff check out our comprehensive GDPR elearning course library.

 10 Danske managers charged over money laundering